nabeelhdp/Hive3_replication/README.md

 Try running the manual steps in the ManualSteps.md document before running the script.

 # Recommended :
 Use HDP 3.1.5 or CDP versions to use this script.
+Tested on HDP 3.1.4.

 # Files :
-* env.sh : Configure environment variables here before running the script.
+* `env.sh` : Configure environment variables here before running the script.
-* hive3-repl.sh : Main script to invoke.
+* `hive3-repl.sh` : Main script to invoke.
 Run as shown later in the doc.
-* beeline-functions.sh : Functions that make beeline calls are defined here.
+* `beeline-functions.sh` : Functions that make beeline calls are defined here.
-* init.sh : All global variables are initialized here.
+* `init.sh` : All global variables are initialized here.
 Do not change anything here.
-* repl-common.sh : Some miscellaneous functions for logging etc are defined here.
+* `repl-common.sh` : Some miscellaneous functions for logging etc are defined here.

 # Configs
 | Parameter      | Description |